Deep Reinforcement Learning for Unmanned Aerial Vehicle-Assisted Vehicular Networks: Introduction

-In this paper, we propose deep reinforcement learning \cite{wang2018DRL} based algorithms to maximize the total throughput of UAV-to-vehicle communications, which jointly adjusts the UAV's 3D flight and transmission control by learning through interacting with the environment.
-The main contributions of this paper can be summarized as follows: 1) We formulate the problem as a Markov decision process (MDP) problem to maximize the total throughput with the constraints of total transmission power and total channel; 2) We apply a deep reinforcement learning method, the deep deterministic policy gradient (DDPG), to solve the problem.
+In this paper, we propose deep reinforcement learning based algorithms to maximize the total throughput of UAV-to-vehicle communications, which jointly adjusts the UAV's 3D flight and transmission control by learning through interacting with the environment.
+The UAV's 3D flight changes the 3D position so that better communication links can be obtained.
+The transmission control includes the power control and channel control aiming to improve the total throughput.
+The main contributions of this paper can be summarized as follows: 1) We formulate the problem as a Markov decision process (MDP) problem to maximize the total throughput with the constraints of total transmission power and total channel.
+Extracting the mobility patterns of UAV and vehicles is a challenge.
+The mobility patterns of vehicles in models should show that they are affected by the traffic light state.
+The mobility patterns of the UAV should consider the encoding/decoding of the horizontal flight and vertical flight.
+2) We apply a deep reinforcement learning method, the deep deterministic policy gradient (DDPG), to solve the problem.
 DDPG is suitable to solve MDP problems with continuous states and actions.
 We propose three solutions with different control objectives to jointly adjust the UAV's 3D flight and transmission control.
 Then we extend the proposed solutions to maximize the total throughput per energy unit.
-To encourage or discourage the UAV's mobility, we modify the reward function and the DDPG framework; 3) We verify the optimality of proposed solutions using a simplified model with small state space and action space.
+To encourage or discourage the UAV's mobility, we modify the reward function and the DDPG framework.
+3) We verify the optimality of proposed solutions using a simplified model with small state space and action space.
 Finally, we provide extensive simulation results to demonstrate the effectiveness of the proposed solutions compared with two baseline schemes.

 The remainder of the paper is organized as follows.
 Section \ref{Sec:RelatedWork} discusses related works.
 Section \ref{Sec:SystemModel} presents system models and problem formulation.
 Solutions are proposed in Section \ref{Sec:Solution}.
 Section \ref{Sec:PerformanceEvaluation} presents the performance evaluation.
 Section \ref{Sec:Conclusion} concludes this paper.